enriquepablo/terms/doc/usage.rst

 Interfacing with Terms
 ======================

-Once installed, you should have a ``terms`` script, that provides a REPL.
+Once you have installed Terms, you should have a ``terms`` script, that provides a REPL.
+(If running a terms-basic docker container, you are already in the REPL.)

 If you just type ``terms`` in the command line, you will get a command line interpreter,